 Tons of kids meander through secluded closed loops of this small neighborhood.
 Residences provide the ambiance with great Halloween lights and displays.

-Best Trick-or-Treat Neighborhoods in Hartford County
+Best Places to Trick-or-Treat in Connecticut - Hartford County

 Best Trick-or-Treat Neighborhoods in Eastern Connecticut

-Old Mystik Village—Mystic
+Old Mistick Village—Mystic

 It doesn’t get much more quintessentially Connecticut than trick-or-treating through Olde Mistick Village on Halloween night.
-Trick-or-Treaters will also have the privilege of choosing which shoppe is decorated the spookiest!
+Trick-or-treaters will also have the privilege of choosing which shoppe is decorated the spookiest.

-Originally published October 1, 2017
+Originally published October 2017; updated annually